A Matlab code for analysis and topology optimization with Third Medium Contact: Contact modelling by TMC

 The idea of \textsf{HuHu}-regularization is to penalize specific high order, skew deformations of the FE discretizing the TM, such that these do not become extreme, cause element inversion, and thereby destroy convergence.
 The bilinear, $\mathcal{Q}_{1}$ element used in this work allows deformations spanned by the modes shown in \autoref{fig:huhuRegularization}.
-In this case, the \textsf{HuHu}-regularization only targets the skew deformation, allowing linear compression and shear.
+In this case, the \textsf{HuHu}-regularization only penalizes the skew deformation, thus leaving linear compression and shear deformations unaffected.